GiorgosLillis/Hosted_Portfolio/readme.md

 ### Contact Form

 Submissions are sent directly to my email using Nodemailer.
-To avoid authentication issues and ensure security, my own email is being used to send the user submitted emails.
+To avoid authentication issues and ensure security, my own email is being used to forward the user submitted emails.
 You must set up a `.env` file in the `/server` folder to setup the same functionality.
 The file ought to store:

 - Your designated email account